DenisWritesCode/configs_documentation/README.md

 - To customise run `fish_config`.
 - To add aliases `alias v="nvim"`.

+### Customising Fish Shell.
+- Run `fish_config` and choose a cool prompt and anything else to your heart's desire.
+- Install `omf` framework to customise it.

 ## Termux
 ### Basics
 > The beauty of Tmux is that you can start a session, then drop off and come back and reattach to the same session.
 This happens automagically without losing your data.